 Certain individuals may need to complete only a few lines on Form 982.
-For example, if you are completing TIP this form because of a discharge of indebtedness on a personal loan (such as a car loan or credit card debt) or a loan for the purchase of your principal residence, follow the chart on page 2 to see which lines you need to complete.
+For example, if you are completing this form because of a discharge of indebtedness on a personal loan (such as a car loan or credit card debt) or a loan for the purchase of your principal residence, follow the chart, earlier, to see which lines you need to complete.
 Also, see Pub.
-4681, Canceled Debts, Foreclosures, Repossessions, and Abandonments, for additional information including many examples and sample forms.
+4681, Canceled Debts, Foreclosures, Repossessions, and Abandonments, for additional information.